 Recuperating after exercise is important.
 It allows your muscles to recover and your body to re-energize.
 Whether sleeping after a run is beneficial is questionable, and no hard scientific evidence exists that argues for or against taking a nap after exercise.
 The important thing is to allot enough time between runs for your body to completely recover.
 If you feel sluggish after a run, it's best to listen to your body and get some sleep if you can.

-Endurance exercise, such as distance running, has a different effect on your body than short, intense exercise, such as sprinting.
-It's not uncommon for a marathon runner in training to feel especially tired after a long run, or in general during the training period.
+Endurance exercising such as distance running has a different effect on your body than short, intense exercising, such as sprinting.
+It is not uncommon for a marathon runner in training to feel especially tired after a long run, or in general during the training period.
 According to Dr. Alex Chediak, president of the American Academy of Sleep Medicine, one possible explanation as to why marathon runners sleep more than average when training is because of hormones that interact with the immune system and prompt sleepiness.
 These hormones, called cytokines, are released at a higher rate during endurance type exercises.
 Chediak notes, however, that this theory has not been substantiated with hard scientific evidence.

 Running Before Bedtime

-Scheduling a run right before bedtime is not a problem as once thought.
-Previous theory suggested that aerobic exercise raises your core body temperature, which makes it more difficult for you body to sleep through the night.
+Scheduling a run right before bedtime is not ideal.
+Aerobic exercise raises your core body temperature, which makes it more difficult for you body to sleep through the night.
 Not until your core temperature begins to lower back to its normal range is your body truly ready for sleep, both mentally and physically.